 There shall be no recruitment of child labour (under 16).

-If young people aged 16 to 17 are employed then they shall not be employed at night or in hazardous conditions.
+On the rare occasions that young people aged 16 and 17 are employed then they shall not be employed at night or in hazardous conditions.

 Wages and benefits paid for a standard working week meet, at a minimum, national legal standards or industry benchmarks, whichever is higher.
 In any event wages should always be high enough to meet basic needs and to provide some discretionary income.

 All workers shall be provided with written and understandable information about their employment conditions in respect of wages before they enter employment, and about the particulars of their wages for the pay period concerned each time that they are paid.

 Deductions from wages as a disciplinary measure shall not be permitted nor shall any deductions from wages not provided for by national law be permitted without the express and informed permission of the worker concerned.
 All disciplinary measures should be recorded.